WillRicey/Swarm-Robots-Location-Code/README.md

 # Swarm Robots Localisation Code

-In supplement to the MP Lab robot code in [Swarm Robots](https://github.com/JamieS1211/GroupSwarmRobots), this repository contains additional Python and Arduino Code.
+In addition to the MP Lab robot code in [Swarm Robots](https://github.com/JamieS1211/GroupSwarmRobots), this repository contains additional Python and Arduino Code.
 The majority of this code was produced for the localisation system.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Please run every python script in it's own directory.

 ### Software